 The Spiritual Ego does have a point here.
 Reprogramming your mind and taking apart your unconscious belief structure DOES take practice and dedication.
 You need to take action, you can’t think yourself out of your old belief program.

 The trick the ego-mind is playing you is that it has conditioned your happiness.
-Happiness and well-being can only happen IF X, Y and Z happen.
-Happiness is not possible if A, B and C are present.
+Joy and peace can only happen if X, Y, and Z happen.
+Joy and peace is not possible if A, B, and C are present.

 Your ego-mind is not saying “To be able to change the conditioning of your current mind program, and release the fears you’re holding, you need to exercise your attention and see the false stories you’ve put your faith in.”
 Which would be more factual.